-I also predict that five years from now, the same people advocating the “ketogenic diet” currently will be onto a new fad, promoting it, instead.
+I also predict that five years from now, the same people advocating the “ketogenic diet” currently will be onto a new fad, promoting the new golden child instead.

 Here’s the thing: the diet industry is big business.
 Tens of billions of dollars a year.
 It’s in collusion with the packaged food industry.

 These wealthy industries aren’t going anywhere, and they are a treadmill, needing a new fad every few years so they can replace “Paleo Approved” products with “Keto Approved” products and create the false need for more consumption.

 Why Are There So Many Diet Plans?

-The diet authors and processed food industries pivot, pose, and preen–based on whatever is popular.
-Not, you should understand, what’s actually good for you.
+The diet authors and processed food industries pivot, pose, and preen based on whatever is popular, not what’s actually good for human health.

-Elimination diets.
 The cabbage soup diet.
 The green smoothies diet.
 The werewolf (lunar) diet.
 The grapefruit diet.
 The tapeworm diet.
 The blood type diet.
 The apple cider vinegar diet.
 The cotton ball diet.
-The Wheat-Elimination Diet.
-The Alkaline Diet.
+The wheat-elimination diet.
+The alkaline diet.

 The authors of some of these books are friends of mine.
 Good people.